curtaturc/AutoSplitTools/A Proof of Concept/README.md

 *Game: [bill-g.itch.io/a-proof-of-concept](https://bill-g.itch.io/a-proof-of-concept) (Free)*

 ---
-If there are issues, please contact one of the authors of the script:
+If there are issues, please [create a new issue](https://github.com/just-ero/AutoSplitTools/issues/new/choose) here on GitHub.
-* Ero#1111 on Discord